Table of Contents

 Additional Athens Cafes

 The Athens specialty coffee scene is expanding with new cafes opening every year.
-If your stay in Athens exceeds five days, check out some or all of the following Athens cafes:
+After you drink coffee at our favorite spots, check out some or all of the following Athens cafes to find your favorites:

 About the Authors